 Explore the What, Why, and How of National Board Certification here.
 Discover a process that many teachers feel is the most profound professional development of their career.
 Meet our California Accomplished Teaching Ambassadors to learn more about local opportunities throughout the state.

-NBPTS has announced that scores will be released on December 16, 2017.
-The Scoring Guide and score calulator is available now.
+NBPTS has announced that scores will be released on December 7 at 12:00pm CST.
 Please make sure you can log into your National Board profile before that day!
 The NBRC wishes all candidates the best!
 As you wait for the scores, enjoy candidate and NBCT comments about the process.

 Wish you could join a cohort of accomplished teachers pursuing National Board certification?
 Live too far away to join one?
 The NBCR offers facilitated candidate support online.

 Exploring Teacher Leadership: An Opportunity for Action

 Linda Darling-Hammond, Stanford Professor Emeritus and CEO of LPI and Eric Heins, President of CTA gave the opening remarks about the new opportunities and need for teacher leadership within the changing landscape of our California education system.
 This is a unique and exciting time to be in education in California.
 You can watch the live stream of the opening remarks from 9:30-10:30 AM.
 Explore the resources connected with our breakout sessions: